dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     cd METplus

-  Now you are in your local METplus repository.
+  This is the local METplus repository.

 Set upstream remote
 ^^^^^^^^^^^^^^^^^^^

-* Add a remote named origin to the clone of your local Git repository, which will allow you to push changes to the repository you forked in step 1.
+* Add a remote named origin to the clone of the local Git repository, which will allow changes to be pushed to the repository that was forked above.

   .. code-block:: ini

     git remote add upstream https://github.com/dtcenter/METplus

 * To verify that the upstream and origin are correct, at the command line enter:

   .. code-block:: ini

     git remote -v

-  You should see something like the following:
+  Something like the following will be output:

   .. code-block:: ini